New Zealand Population Pyramid (2025)

 Healthcare

-With 17.6% elderly population (0.9 million people), New Zealand faces rising healthcare demands and costs.
+With 17.6% elderly population (924,827 people), New Zealand faces rising healthcare demands and costs.
 Age-related conditions, chronic diseases, and long-term care needs will strain healthcare systems.
 Investment in geriatric care, preventive medicine, and healthcare infrastructure expansion is critical to meet growing demands.

 Employment

-New Zealand needs to create roughly 38,000 jobs annually for new workforce entrants.
-This manageable challenge allows for focus on job quality, skills development, and economic diversification.
+New Zealand's workforce transition calls for focus on job quality, skills development, and economic diversification.
 Investing in education-to-employment pathways and supporting innovation-driven industries will optimize demographic opportunities.

 Education